paulmartin91/CardGame/README.md

 ### To do...

-⋅* General App
+General App
-⋅⋅* Can I use epress routing?
+- Can I use epress routing?
-⋅⋅* Can I use React.js
-⋅⋅* Integrate MongoDB for saving user info
+- Integrate MongoDB for saving user info
-⋅⋅* Create new account / login
+- Create new account / login

-⋅* Login Page
+Login Page
-Vet for invalid login info
+- Vet for invalid login info
-Give some explanation as to how the app works
+- Give some explanation as to how the app works
-Check for duplicate login info
+- Check for duplicate login info
-Create new login / sign in
+- Create new login / sign in

-> Lobby Page
+Lobby Page
 - Style
 - Lobby message board

-> Game Page
+Game Page
 - Make the game page
 - Style
 - Find a set of card image files to use